prople/paper/the-prople-paper/v1.0.0/introduction.md

 - `Social`
 - `Finance`

-It has a `Prople Vessel` which is a `Actor Agent` that its functionalities derived from the concept of `SSI (Self-Sovereign Identity) Agent`.
+It has a `Prople Vessel` which is an `Actor Agent` that its functionalities derived from the concept of `SSI (Self-Sovereign Identity) Agent`.
 The `Vessel` used as *digital representation* of an *actor*.
 It should be able to online as long as 7x24x365, and help an *actor* to manage their online activities and assets.

 `Prople Vessel` is a software that has functionalities which have a combination of these three things: